 Then, by estimate \eqref{eq pth norm ineq},

-One may remove the martingale terms that contribute zero (by induction over the index $n$ in \eqref{eq unif est0}, the left-hand side therein is obviously finite, and then the left-hand side in \eqref{eq unif est0.5} has a finite $p$-moment for any $p \geq 1$).
+{One may remove the martingale terms} (by induction over the index $n$ in \eqref{eq unif est0}, the left-hand side therein is obviously finite, and then the left-hand side in \eqref{eq unif est0.5} has a finite $p$-moment for any $p \geq 1$).
 It remains to control $\mathbb{E}[ \lVert \hat{X}^{h,n}_s \rVert^{q}_2]$ for $q\geq 0$.

-where the last bound follows from the contraction property of the heat semigroup.
+using the contraction property of the heat semigroup.
 In light of Lemma \ref{lem unif est noise},

 Choosing $q=p-2$ and injecting the above bound in \eqref{eq unif est0.2}, we obtain